Jm-Taylor/Studica-Docs-WC/source/docs/WPILib/mockds.rst

 While a specific user hardware interface, such as a button, is not required, it is recommended.
 The start button is good for enabling the robot, while the e-stop is good for disabling the robot.
 The e-stop is preferred as it is latching.

-With the layout of MockDS, if the user code gets bogged down or stuck, the robot will stay enabled. **This can be potentially dangerous as there will be no way to disable the robot if this happens.**
+.. important:: With the layout of MockDS, if the user code gets bogged down or stuck, the robot will stay enabled. **This can be potentially dangerous as there will be no way to disable the robot if this happens.**

 Adding MockDS
 -------------